Guide for movement in labour

 by Suzanne Swan

 During labour, listen to, and trust your body – it will let you know what to do.
-Below are suggested movements which you can adapt according to your particular needs (the variations are endless)
+Below are suggested movements which you can adapt according to your particular needs (the variations are endless).
+Read here for the latest evidence on birthing positions.

 1ST STAGE - UPRIGHT/FORWARD is optimum